dinhomathias/Amc/Transition-guide-to-Version-12.0.md

 ***
 # Return UTC from from_timestamp()

 from_timestamp() now returns UTC timestamps.
 The recommended way to work is to run your bot on a machine configured to UTC.
+This means that from now on. `telegram.Message.date` will always be in UTC format.